f-ras/hobby-projects/README.md

 Run in your terminal the following line to start the game.

-Enlish game-start: './tic-tac-toe eng'
+English game-start: `./tic-tac-toe eng`

-Dutch game-start: './tic-tac-toe nl'
+Dutch game-start: `./tic-tac-toe nl`